MBenincasa/geo-weather-chrome-extension/README.md

 4. Click "Load unpacked" and select the extension folder.
 5. The extension will be loaded and available in the top-right corner of the Chrome window.

+## Technologies Used

+- HTML
+- CSS (Bootstrap)
+- JavaScript

 ## OpenWeatherMap API Credentials

 The extension uses the free API from OpenWeatherMap to fetch weather data.
-To use the extension, you need to obtain a free API key from OpenWeatherMap and insert it into the `popup.js` file as the value of the `apiKey` variable.
+To use the extension, you need to obtain a free API key from OpenWeatherMap and insert it into the `config.json` file as the value of the `openWeatherMapApiKey` variable.

 ## License